mahshadlotfinia/Stress316L/README.md

 (h_i (q_(i+1)-2k_(i+1)))/ϕ_(i+1) -2μRq_0=0

 After that, in every thickness the amount of pressure update until the final thickness.
 When the amount of calculated pressure in tow mentioned side are equal, it can be assumed as Neutral point pressure at corresponded degree.

+1-5 Artificial Neural Network

+In any stage of thickness reduction, the flow stress is different.
+Therefore, artificial neural network (ANN) is utilized for calculating the flow stress.
+By conducting mechanical tensile test in different strain rate and temperature, the needed data have been obtained.